 Where the RP-HJE190 falls short is in more subtle genres of music.
 The earphones tend to sound blaring on more quieter genres like Jazz and Classical.

 The soundstage is below average, you will feel like your sound comes traveling through a narrow path.
 A big turn off.
-However, despite these flaws, the Panasonic RP-HJE190 gives you a lot more at this low a price point.
+However, despite these flaws, the Panasonic RP-HJE190 gives you a lot more at this low a price.

 THE PANASONIC RP-HJE190 AND SENNHEISER CX 180 ARE EQUALLY BASS DRIVEN IN-EARS